Excalibur (comics): New Excalibur (2005–2007)

 Later on, Albion tells his story to Lionheart.
 He is a Brian Braddock from another world, where their first World War never ended and he chose the sword over the amulet.
 He brought his world peace, but people kept starving and dying.
 When he met an alternate Captain Britain, he moved onto the latter's world and from there began a killing spree on the Captain Britain Corps.
 He then meets Shadow-X and Michelle Scicluna, a Black Air agent, and they prepare to take on New Excalibur.
 Rivalry sets them apart, though, and Sage infiltrates them as Diana Fox.
-Albion manages to take down all of England's energy-using objects and conquers it, with Sage developing a new persona, completely subordinate to him.
+Albion manages to take down all of England's energy-using objects and conquers it, with Sage developing a new persona subordinate to him.
 They kill both Dark Cyclops and the Dark Beast, forcing New Excalibur and Shadow-X to ally to make what might be their last stand.
 Dark Marvel Girl, the Juggernaut, and the Dark Angel create a diversion, at the cost of the latter's life, to allow the Dazzler, the Dark Iceman, and Pete Wisdom to combine their powers and blind all of the Captains while Nocturne, who has left the hospital while possessing a Captain's body, evacuates the civilians.
 Captain Britain arrives to face Albion and tries to bring Sage back to normal and the two Brian Braddocks prepare to face off.
 Captain Britain then defeats Albion, as Dark Marvel Girl finds the device that Albion had used and is able to reactivate all of the technology in Great Britain.

 New Excalibur #24 was the final issue of this title, with the storylines carrying over into the crossover miniseries X-Men: Die by the Sword.